By the Numbers

-Sign up to receive an email as pertinent data are released.
+Sign up to receive email updates as new reports are released.

 Today’s headlines included a gain of 267,000 private-sector payroll jobs in January, with November and December gains revised upward to 414,000 and 320,000, respectively.
 There is no question that job growth has improved over the past six months and that the economy as a whole has improved in line.
 However, there are some details of the release worth pointing out.